What is a monastery?

 St. Benedict was a monk who lived from 480-543 A.D.
-He is from a town in Italy called Norcia.
-When he was young he went to school in Rome but decided to become a monk.
-First he lived alone in a cave called Subiaco.
-Later he became the head of a monastery at Montecassino in Italy.
-He was then known as an abbot.
-While he was there he wrote a little book called The Rule.
-It became the rule of living for monks in other monasteries, too.
-Since they followed The Rule of St. Benedict, they became known as Benedictine Monks, and lived in Benedictine Monasteries or Abbeys.
+He was from a town in Italy called Norcia.
+When he was young he went to school in Rome but decided to flee the decadent life of the city.
+At first, he lived alone in a cave called Subiaco.
+Later he became the head of a monastery at Montecasino, in Italy, where he wrote his Rule for Monks.

 What is the Liturgy of the Hours?

 St. Benedict refers to the monks’ prayer of the Hours as “The Work of God.”
 Sometimes we refer to our prayer services as the Divine Office.
 These prayers are the official prayers of the Catholic Church.
 Lots of people use a prayer book (or an app on their smart phone) called the Liturgy of the Hours.
 Sometimes they refer to the book known as a breviary.
 In the monastery we usually refer to these prayers as the Divine Office.
 When we pray the Liturgy of the Hours we join members of the Church around the world throughout all time, and the choir of all the saints and angels in heaven to pray together to God.

 Do you pray in the middle of the night?
 I have heard that is what monks do.